 Different package options to choose from based on your needs

 Ability to speak with a CPA or EA if you upgrade to TurboTax Live

-Easy information upload option
+Easy information upload and import options

 Manual information inputting takes time

 - TurboTax can help you prepare and file your tax return in the majority of circumstances.

 - It is one of the largest players in the tax preparation software industry.

 - Pricing may change and typically increases as the tax deadline nears.

 - The software lures you in at a cheaper level and often upsells you to a higher tier if you aren’t careful.